 Sonesta Star Goddess Cruise Ship Features

-- In-suite dining available until midnight
+- In-suite dining is available until midnight

 - Spa and fitness center

-- Massage services, sauna and steam bath
+- Massage services, sauna, and steam bath

 - Nightly entertainment